Tuesday, 11 June 2019

 His best friend from high school, Gerald (Jerry) D. Palsson (see comment below) had become a librarian and encouraged Jack to do the same.
 Jack entered the Librarian program at UBC, where he was employed, excelled, retired in 2001, and continued to volunteer to the end.
 He managed the UBC Doukhobor Collection and was a tremendous aide to Canadian Doukhobors.

 Jack and I exchanged historic materials on the Doukhobors, Lev N. Tolstoy, and peace-making since the 1960s.
-He gifted me a copy of his 'Expanded Bibliography on the Doukhobors' that he hoped to get published, but never did.
+He gifted me a copy of his 416-page 'Expanded Bibliography on the Doukhobors' that he hoped to get published, but never did.
 The Bibliography served me well.
 Whenever I needed some important source, he always mailed me a photocopy, and later emailed a file.
+See a sample draft page from the 1960s.

 In the early 1980s, Jack was invited to interpret and participate in the Expanded Kootenay Committee on Intergroup Relations (EKCIR).
 We trusted him due to his honesty and many years of personal exposure to and knowledge of Doukhobors.
 Recently, Jack was impressed with Ashleigh Androsoff's observations and conclusions of the hearings.
 See her 2011 PhD thesis: Spirit Wrestling Identity Conflict and the Canadian “Doukhobor Problem,” 1899-1999 (pages 386, 390-392; and search for 'EKCIR').

-In the early 1990s Jack was our guest during a Learned Societies conference here.
+In the early 1990s Jack was our guest during a Learned Societies conference held here in Ottawa.
 He soon was in our basement looking over my history collection, and I recall how elated he was to find material for his current study.

 It is remarkable that a Scottish-Canadian lad learned Russian so well, and that he boldly shared insights that others did not.
 In the special issue of the Canadian Ethnic Studies in 1995 about Doukhobors, he challenged the accuracy of George Woodcock’s publications.